Monday, March 26, 2007

 Before there were online auctions, there were pages--in women's magazines--where you could beg, plead and whine for that 1972 pattern that had gotten misplaced.
 And without fail, generous housewives would reach into their stashes of patterns and send you one.
 I once begged, pleaded and whined (nicely) for any old Betsy McCall paper dolls (from McCalls magazine) that people might have gathering dust--and I received several.
 I also got grocery coupons, postcards from Georgia, and a recipe we still make called "Doreen Perry's cookies."

 The connecting these days is more immediate.
-The baby is born, the acceptance letter comes, the prayers are needed NOW.
 We're not used to having to wait days or weeks to find out what happened!
 We can find a great-grandfather's brother's name or the last line of a poem within a few minutes.

 But women haven't changed.
 We still look for ways to connect with each other, encourage each other, pray for each other.
-And send advice on diaper rash.
-And cookie recipes.
+And send advice, and cookie recipes.

 Doreen Perry's Cookies